mui/material-ui/packages/pigment-css-react/README.md

   });
 ```

+This completes the reusable statistics component.
-That's it!
-You've successfully created a statistics component with Pigment CSS.
-The next step is to upload your component to a package registry to let other people use it.
+If this were a real UI library, the component would be ready to upload to a package registry so others could use it.

 ### Consumer usage

-The developers who want to use your component need to install your package and Pigment packages based on their [framework](#start-with-nextjs).
+Developers using your component must first install your package as well as the Pigment CSS packages that correspond to the [framework](#start-with-nextjs) they're using.

 ```bash
 npm install your-package-name @pigment-css/react npm install -D @pigment-css/nextjs-plugin
 ```

-Then, they need to set up Pigment CSS in their project:
+Next, they must set up Pigment CSS in their project:

 ```js
 // framework config file, for example next.config.js